 Indianapolis is the place to be in Indiana on the Fourth of July.
 Head downtown to the Indiana Originals Marketplace for a great view of the city’s fireworks show.
 More info.

 Cedar Rapids will host a Freedom Festival on the Fourth of July this year.
 It's the largest fireworks display in the area, and you can see it from the downtown bridges, or anywhere nearby along the river.
 More info.

 Leavenworth, Kansas, knwon as “The First City Of Kansas,” will Salute the Union this Fourth of July with an evening festival full of food, fun, and fireworks.
 More info.

 If you missed the stunning Kentucky Derby fireworks this year, make up for lost time at the Old Fashioned Crescent Hill 4th of July Celebration at the historic Peterson-Dumesnil House.
 More info.

-New Orleans' Go 4th on the River is in its 27th year and has been ranked among the top July Fourth celebrations in the U.S. The annual Essence Festival is also held during the holiday weekend, making celebrity sightings another draw.
+New Orleans' Go 4th on the River has been ranked among the top July Fourth celebrations in the U.S. The annual Essence Festival is also held during the holiday weekend, making celebrity sightings another draw.
 More info.

 One of the best Fourth of July celebrations in Maine, according to locals, is the Bar Harbor fireworks show.
 Located in downtown Bar Harbor, the fireworks are shot out over the Frenchman Bay.
 More info.